sotrh/learn-wgpu/docs/beginner/tutorial9-models/README.md

 but we're still getting our happy tree texture.

 The reason for this is quite simple.
-Though we've created our textures we haven't created a bind group to give to the `RenderPass`.
+Though we've created our textures, we haven't created a bind group to give to the `RenderPass`.
 We're still using our old `diffuse_bind_group`.
-If we want to change that we need to use the bind group from our materials - the `bind_group` member of the `Material` struct.
+If we want to change that, we need to use the bind group from our materials - the `bind_group` member of the `Material` struct.

 We're going to add a material parameter to `DrawModel`.